Commencement 2015 Information

 GradImages will provide professional graduation photography the evening of the ceremony.
 All graduates will be photographed individually at the ceremony as they receive their congratulatory certificate.
 GradImages is one of the world’s largest commencement photography businesses.
 For more than 30 years GradImages have been capturing the accomplishments of over 1.5 million graduates each year.
 Please visit their website at www.gradimages.com where you will find your photos available to share and order online.
 You are not obligated to purchase any of the photographs taken by GradImages.

-A reception will immediately follow the graduation ceremony in the Zellerbach Auditorium Atrium on the 1st and 2nd floors.
+A reception will immediately follow the graduation ceremony in the Zellerbach Auditorium 2nd level Mezzanine area where there will be refreshments served.
 All graduates, family, and friends are welcome to attend.
-There will be refreshments served on the second level of the Auditorium.

 HONORS AT GRADUATION